-- Barwon South Western Region Palliative Care Consortium and its member services have excellent links with local government, community health and primary care partnerships.
-Local government links are most commonly with Home and Community Care programs which are most relevant for palliative care services.
-All consortium member services have community health as part of their health services which supports excellent relationships. - Palliative Care Services in the region were encouraged by the consortium to become involved in Palliative Care Awareness Week activities.
-The play "Four Funerals in One Day" was stage by Bay Street Productions between 25th and 30th May 2015.
-This palliative care awareness raising production was sponsored by Barwon Health, Colac Area Health, South West Healthcare and Western District Health Service.
-Each service provided staff to join a panel discussion at the conclusion of the play.
-This activity was very well attended and was supported by the media. - All specialist palliative care services have volunteers working within the services and these together with clinical staff act as ambassadors in the community helping to ensure people with life-threatening illnesses are better supported in the Barwon South Western region. - In rural and regional communities knowledge of palliative care and supportive services for
+- Barwon South Western Region Palliative Care

+Consortium and its member services have

+excellent links with local government,

+community health and primary care

+partnerships.
+Local government links are

+most commonly with Home and Community

+Care programs which are most relevant for

+palliative care services.
+All consortium

+member services have community health as

+part of their health services which supports

+excellent relationships.

+- Palliative Care Services in the region were encouraged by the consortium to become involved in Palliative Care Awareness Week activities in May 2016.
+This palliative care awareness raising involved Barwon Health, Colac Area Health in a range of activities., Portland District Health held an afternoon tea for palliative care carers and families, South West Healthcare (SWH) involved local primary schools in palliative care education and then they made butterflies representing patients, carers and families who had experienced a loss.
+There was a fantastic butterfly display at SWH and good media coverage.

+- All specialist palliative care services have volunteers working within the services and these together with clinical staff act as

-- people with life-threatening illness is often higher due to a high degree of stability across medical practitioners and palliative care providers. - Educational strategies have included a significant amount of palliative approach education provided to community nursing, community and residential aged care staff and residential disability staff across the region in the last financial year thus increasing community awareness and understanding of palliative care. - The Barwon Health End of Life Care Strategy was endorsed by the Board in May 2015.
-This strategy includes an element of community awreness and education.
+- ambassadors in the community helping to ensure people with life-threatening illnesses are better informed about Palliative Care services in the Barwon South Western region. - In rural and regional communities knowledge of palliative care and supportive services for people with life-threatening illness is often higher due to a high degree of stability across medical practitioners and palliative care providers. - Educational strategies have included a significant amount of palliative approach education provided to community nursing, community and residential aged care staff and residential disability staff across the region in the last financial year thus increasing community awareness and understanding of palliative care. - The Barwon Health End of Life Care Strategy was endorsed by the Board in May 2015.
+This strategy includes an element of community awareness and education.
 It is intended that the strategy will be implemented over the next five years.

-Appendix 1: BSWRPCC Financial Statement 2014 /15
+Appendix 1: BSWRPCC Financial Statement 2015/16

 Barwon South Western Region Palliative Care Consortium Full year

 Funding

-PEPA funding 4,000
+PEPA funding 10,455

-After Hours Service 132,650

-BSW Consortium funding + indexation 125,704
+BSW Consortium funding + indexation 125,084

-Total Revenue 262,354
+Total Revenue 135,539

 Operating Labour Costs:

-Data Integrity Officer 44,893

-BSW Consortia Manager: including on costs 90,825
+BSW Consortia Manager: including on costs 98,895

-Total Operating Labour Costs 142,664
+Total Operating Labour Costs 98,895

 Operating Non labour costs

-After hours provision 64,000

-Conferences & Meetings (including flights & accommodation) 1,375
+Conferences & Meetings (including flights & accommodation) 10,087

-Training Costs 5,010
+Training Costs 2,112

 Admin costs (including MV.
-Telephone etc.) 29,645
+Telephone etc.) 12,282

+Corporate Overhead 9,271

-Total Operating Non Labour costs 120,030
+Total Operating Non Labour costs 33,751

-Total Costs 262,694
+Total Costs 132,647

-Net surplus/ deficit -340
+Net surplus/deficit 2,892

-Appendix 2: BSWRPCC Impact Reporting Template 2014-15
+Appendix 2: BSWRPCC Impact Reporting Template 2015-16

-Strengthening palliative care: Policy and strategic directions 2011-2015 - \underline{impact} reporting template
+Strengthening palliative care: Policy and strategic directions 2011-2015 - impact reporting template